sarvar-coder/ios-swift-coder/README.md

 ## Saving our work

- - ignoring files using .gitignore
+ - ignoring files using .gitigno re